sabuj000/public-apis/README.md

 For information on contributing to this project, please see the [contributing guide](.github/CONTRIBUTING.md).

 Please note a passing build status indicates all listed APIs are available since the last update.
-A failing build status indicates that 1 or more services may be unavailable at the moment.<a href="https://www.google.com" target="_blank">Google</a> it for more information.
+A failing build status indicates that 1 or more services may be unavailable at the moment.
+[Google](https://www.google.com){:target="_blank" rel="noopener"}

 ## Index